-Nicole’s work is driven by a search for new ways to use images and stories to connect people to each other and to nature.
+Nicole’s work is driven by a an exploration of images and stories of the complex interconnections of people to each other and to nature.
 She does this through documentaries, video art, and community building projects.

 Nicole was the Producer, Director, and Videographer for “Before You Go” (HBO), a documentary that won an Emmy-award and a Golden Spire at the San Francisco International Film Festival about her father who died of AIDS in 1993.
 She was Producer and Videographer for “90 MILES” (POV/PBS), which won Best Documentary at both New York Latino International Film Festival and at Festival de Nuevo Cine Latinoamericano in Cuba.